ppy/osu-wiki/news/2026/2026-02-13-battle-of-the-box-2026-waifu-cup-registrations-now-open.md

 **[Click here to go to the forum post and register!](https://osu.ppy.sh/community/forums/topics/2178368)**

-**Registration closes on February 22 at 23:59 UTC; please register before then!** Please note that players must have a team of 3 or 4 to participate.
+**Registrations close on February 22 at 23:59 UTC; please register before then!** Please note that players must have a team of 3 or 4 to participate.

 *Ensure that you consult all rules before registering for the tournament, as Battle of the Box has historically not followed conventional tournament formats.*

 Potential staff who wish to participate should contact [Fulserish](https://osu.ppy.sh/users/14252162) on Discord at `fulserish` and provide a "resume" of their staffing experience.

 Any and all questions about the tournament should be asked on the Discord server.

+---

 We look forward to seeing you on the racetrack!
 Join the [Discord](https://discord.gg/XT6sGbRNQs) server or watch the tournament on our [official livestream](https://www.twitch.tv/botb_osu)!
 We look forward to having you!